 It is possible to be accepted for a tenancy by paying the full rental up front for the initial let period, but proof of identity and credit checks may still be required.

 Alternatively, applicants who fail to meet the affordability requirements or pay their full rental up front for the duration of the initial lease may request to have a Guarantor.
 Any Guarantor will be required to meet the same criteria as detailed above for tenants.

 Making an Offer

-If you are interested in one of our properties, you need to call our office (0131 6560390) and make an offer as well as pay a holding deposit equal to one-third of the monthly rental amount (minimum £200).
+If you are interested in one of our properties, you need to call our office (0131 6560390) and make an offer as well as pay a part-deposit of £200 or £500 in the case of HMO properties.
 At this stage, we will need to know some specific details about your employment status, income, previous address history, and credit status.
+We will send you a quick questionnaire.
 If you have lived in the UK for less than five years we will need to ask further questions about how long you have lived in the UK and your current immigration status.

 Once we have collected all the details of your offer we will need to present them to the Landlord for approval and then get quickly back to you.
 If more than one offer is made then we may ask the landlord to choose which offer he would like to accept but normally it works on a first-come, first-serve basis if all your details and credit checks come back positive.

 If your offer is accepted then we proceed to the next stage which is as follows:

 Download the relevant Tenant and/or Guarantor Tenant and Guarantor Application forms below

 Deposit Terms and Conditions